waynodiablo/Oystercard/yelpv1.md

 `$ touch app/views/restaurants/index.html.erb`

-(Note the double file extension here.)
+(Note the double file extension of the form 'index.html.erb'.
+Note that unlike sinatra that we don't have to specify the erb file directly. )

 Now our error is that there's no text on the page!
 Fix it: